ufrauq/Ball-Street/ui-design.md

 <h3 id="createNewProfile"> Create New Profile </h3>
 <img src= "/CS2212-Team5/assets/images/userSignUp.jpg" width = "600px" ><br><br>
 On this screen, the user will be able to create a new user profile.
 The user will be asked to input their first and last names, their email address, and to create a username and password.
 The Twitter API will enusre that each user has their own unique username.
-Once all the info is entered, the user can click the "Create Profile" button, which will redirect them to their <a href="#userDashboard">dashboard</a> or will produce an error and ask the user to review the information they entered.
+Once all the info is entered, the user can click the "Sign Up" button, which will redirect them to their <a href="#userDashboard">dashboard</a> or will produce an error and ask the user to review the information they entered.
 Once the user has successfully created, they will be emailed a "Thank You" email which includes their username and password.  <br><br>

 <h3 id="userDashboard"> User Dashboard </h3>
 <img src= "/CS2212-Team5/assets/images/dashBoard3.jpg" width = "600px" ><br><br>
 The user dashboard will be the main screen for the BallStreet application.
-The players net worth and worth from the last 10 days will be displayed.
+The users net worth and their net worth from the last 10 days will be displayed.
 From this screen, the user will be able to access the <a herf="#playerStockMarket">player stock market </a>, their <a href="#userStocks">personal stocks </a>, their <a href="#userBalance"> current balance and past transactions </a>, <a herf="#userProfileSettings">profile settings </a> and their <a href="#tradeRequests">current stock trade requests from other users.</a>  <br><br>

 <h3 id="playerStockMarket"> Player Stock Market </h3>
 <img src= "/CS2212-Team5/assets/images/playerStockMarket2.jpg" width = "600px" ><br><br>